Non-Convex Phase Retrieval from STFT Measurements: Local Non-Convex Algorithms

-We notice that the measurements $\mathbf{y}_{\ell}$ are a downsampled version by a factor $L$ of the case of maximal overlapping $(L=1)$.
-Therefore, we suggest upsampling $\mathbf{y}_{\ell}$ to approximate the case of maximal overlap based on the averaging nature of the window $\mathbf{g}$.
+We notice that the measurements $\mathbf{y}_{\ell}$ are a downsampled version by a factor $L$ of the case of maximal overlap $(L=1)$.
+Therefore, we suggest upsampling $\mathbf{y}_{\ell}$ to approximate the maximal overlap setting based on the averaging nature of the window $\mathbf{g}$.
 In order to motivate our approach, we start by considering an ideal situation.
-Suppose that for some $\ell$, the DFT of the first column of $\mathbf{G}_\ell$, denoted by $\mathbf{\hat{g}}_\ell$, is an ideal low-pass with bandwidth $N/L_{BW}$.
+Suppose that for some $\ell$, the DFT of the first column of $\mathbf{G}_\ell$, denoted by $\mathbf{\hat{g}}_\ell$, is an ideal low-pass with integer bandwidth $N/L_{BW}$.
 Namely,

-The following lemma states that in this case, no information is lost by taking $L=L_{BW}$ compared to taking maximal overlap $L=1$.
+The following lemma states that in this case, no information is lost by choosing $L=L_{BW}$ compared to taking maximal overlap $L=1$.
 Moreover, it suggests to upsample the measurement vector by expansion and low-pass interpolation.
 Our technique resembles standard upsampling arguments in digital signal processing (DSP) (see for instance Section 4.6 of \cite{oppenheim2010discrete}).